Sierra Nevada Adventures Multi Day Rides

 FAB FOUR ADVENTURE

 The Fab Four Adventure ride explores the "Four most Fabulous" mountain passes in the Sierra Nevada.
-You will explore the historic Carson Pass discovered by American frontiersman Kit Carson in 1844, to the scenic byway known as Ebbetts Pass discovered by the legendary mountain man Jedediah Smith in 1827, to the steep, narrow Sonora Pass explored by the famous mountain man Grizzly Adams in 1800’s, to the world-renowned Tioga Pass first explored by the Native Americans and eventually by prospectors when a mining expedition discovered silver and gold.
+You will explore the historic Carson Pass discovered by American frontiersman Kit Carson in 1844, to the scenic byway known as Ebbetts Pass discovered by the legendary mountain man Jedediah Smith in 1827, to the steep, narrow Sonora Pass explored by the famous California mountain man Grizzly Adams in the 1800’s, to the world-renowned Tioga Pass first explored by the Native American Indians and eventually by prospectors when a mining expedition discovered silver and gold near the summit on Tioga Pass.

-The Fab Four Adventure is the perfect ride for two-cylinder adventure motorcycles.
-You will explore an amazing combination of scenic mountain passes, awesome dirt roads and historic sites throughout the east and west side of the central Sierra Nevada.
+The Fab Four Adventure is the perfect ride for two-cylinder ADVENTURE motorcycles.
+You will explore an amazing combination of scenic mountain passes, remote dirt roads and historic sites throughout the east and west side of the central Sierra Nevada.

 Mountain Pass History: